-C.3 pgx_password_history
+C.4 pgx_password_history

 A system catalog for managing password history.
+Used for password reuse confirmation and password rollover.
 When DROP ROLE is executed, the corresponding row is automatically deleted.

-Since this catalog contains passwords, general users cannot refer to it, just like pg_authid.
-This system catalog is basically updated when the password is updated, and if the password reuse limit is finite, unnecessary history deletion is also performed.
+Since this catalog contains passwords, it must not be readable by third parties.

+This system catalog is updated when the password is updated, and if the password reuse limit is finite, unnecessary history deletion is also performed.
 Old passwords that have been removed from the catalog are treated as having never been used.